 Interviewing vulnerable asylum seekers

-IND staff receive training that extensively covers these difficulties and hearing vulnerable asylum seekers.
-It also includes the ways to record an asylum seeker’s story well on paper, also when shame is in play, for example.
+IND staff receive training that extensively covers the difficulties of interviewing vulnerable asylum seekers.
+It also includes the ways to record an asylum seeker’s story well on paper, also when someone feels ashamed.
 Also addressed are ways to create the right atmosphere during the interview and give someone room to tell their story.
 The training also addresses stereotypes and the role of the interpreter.

 It often happens that children travel to the Netherlands on their own, without their parents.
 More often than not, these so-called unaccompanied minors (in Dutch: alleenstaande minderjarige vreemdelingen, or AMVs) come to Europe with the help of…